 There are opportunities for students to work with interpretive and expressive communication modes as they engage with disciplinary practices, units, lessons, texts, and tasks.
-An example of interpretive and expressive modes can be found in the resource library for Unit 3 Week 4.
-Students are asked to read a passage about studying abroad, reflect on the reading with a partner, and write about the passage which reflects an example of each communication mode in action.
+An example of interpretive and expressive modes can be found in the Newcomer Teacher guide resources.
+Students are asked to read a passage about transportation, summarize the passage, and write about the passage which reflects an example of each communication mode in action.